Spend management

 How does cooperative purchasing work?

-Though there are many moving parts, setting up a cooperative purchasing agreement doesn’t have to be complicated.
-The process starts when the lead agency publishes a solicitation for a particular purchasing need.
 After receiving responses from suppliers, they award the contract to the vendor they believe is the best fit.
 Once the lead agency negotiates the contract and establishes the cooperative, other agencies can join.

 To take advantage of a cooperative agreement, consider the following steps: